Back to top

 Piles rarely cause any serious problems but sometimes they can lead to the following.

-- External piles (swellings that develop further down your anal canal, closer to your anus) can become inflamed and swollen; ulcers can also form on them.
+- External piles can become inflamed and swollen; ulcers can also form on them.

 - If mucus leaks from your anus, it can make the surrounding skin very sore.

-- Internal piles that prolapse (hang down) can sometimes get strangulated and lose their blood supply.
+- Internal piles that hang down can sometimes get strangulated and lose their blood supply.
 If a blood clot forms (thrombosis), piles can be very painful.
 External piles can also become thrombosed.

 Prevention of piles